bcomnes/top-bun/README.md

 - `md` pages are [CommonMark](https://commonmark.org) markdown pages, with an optional [YAML](https://yaml.org) front-matter block.
 - `html` pages are an inner [html](https://developer.mozilla.org/en-US/docs/Web/HTML) fragment that get inserted into the page layout.
-- `js` pages are a [js](https://developer.mozilla.org/en-US/docs/Web/JavaScript) file that exports a default function that resolves into an inner-html fragment that is inserted into the page layout.
+- `ts`/`js` pages are a [ts](https://developer.mozilla.org/en-US/docs/Glossary/TypeScript)/[js](https://developer.mozilla.org/en-US/docs/Web/JavaScript) file that exports a default function that resolves into an inner-html fragment that is inserted into the page layout.

-Variables are available in all pages. `md` and `html` pages support variable access via [handlebars][hb] template blocks. `js` pages receive variables as part of the argument passed to them.
+Variables are available in all pages. `md` and `html` pages support variable access via [handlebars][hb] template blocks. `ts`/`js` pages receive variables as part of the argument passed to them.
 See the [Variables](#variables) section for more info.

-A special variable called `layout` determines which layout the page is rendered into.
+Pages can define a special variable called `layout` determines which layout the page is rendered into.

-Because pages are just directories, they nest and structure naturally.
+Because pages are just directories, they nest and structure naturally as a filesystem router.
 Directories in the `src` folder that lack one of these special page files can exist along side page directories and can be used to store co-located code or static assets without conflict.

 ### `md` pages

-A `md` page looks like this:
+A `md` page looks like this on the filesystem:

 ```bash
 src/page-name/README.md